destel/rill/README.md

 However, it's important to note that channels come with a certain overhead.
 The impact of this overhead varies depending on the specific use:

-- I/O-bound tasks: Channels are great for handling I/O-bound tasks, such as reading from or writing to files, network communication, or database operations.
+- **I/O-bound tasks:** Channels are great for handling I/O-bound tasks, such as reading from or writing to files, network communication, or database operations.
 The overhead of channels is typically negligible compared to the time spent waiting for I/O operations to complete
-- Small CPU-bound tasks: When parallelizing a large number of small CPU-bound tasks, such as simple arithmetic operations, the overhead of channels can become significant.
-In such cases, using channels and goroutines may not provide the desired performance benefits
+- **Light CPU-bound tasks:** When parallelizing a large number of small CPU-bound tasks, such as simple arithmetic operations, the overhead of channels can become significant.
+In such cases, using channels and goroutines may not provide the desired performance benefits.
+Benchmarks have shown that tasks should take at least several µs to benefit from channel-based concurrency.
-- Heavy CPU-bound tasks: For computationally intensive tasks, such as complex string manipulation, encryption, or hash calculation, the overhead of channels becomes less significant compared to the overall processing time.
+- **Heavy CPU-bound tasks:** For computationally intensive tasks, such as complex string manipulation, encryption, or hash calculation, the overhead of channels becomes less significant compared to the overall processing time.
   In these scenarios, using channels and rill can still provide an efficient way to parallelize the workload

-If your use case involves high-performance calculations and you want to minimize the overhead of channels, you can consider alternative approaches or libraries.
+If your use case requires high-performance calculations and you want to minimize the overhead of channels, you can consider alternative approaches or libraries.
 For example, it's possible to transform a slice without channels and with almost zero orchestration, just by dividing the slice into n chunks and assigning each chunk to a separate goroutine.

-Because of the reasons mentioned above and to manage users' expectations, rill does not provide functions that operate directly on slices.
-It's main focus is streaming.
+Because of the reasons mentioned above and to avoid misleading users, rill does not provide functions that operate directly on slices.
+It main focus is channels and streaming.
 However, slices can still be used with rill by converting them to and from channels, and leveraging ordered transformations when necessary.

 Another limitation of rill is that it does not provide a way to create a global worker pool for the entire pipeline.
 Each stage of the pipeline must have at least one alive goroutine to keep the whole pipeline running.